Smidgens/unity-communism/README.md

 # 📝 Known "Issues"

-* `Communism.Run` requires generic parameter to be a value type and not a value type.
+* `Communism.Run` requires generic parameter to be a value type and also not a value type.